Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 category: Godot - For Complete Beginners endparams

-## Warning, this article is being proof-read!
-Proceed with caution.

 ## Introduction

 This tutorial is designed for people with little to no experience with